The White’s tree frog (Ranoidea caerulea) is a highly charismatic and docile frog with simple care requirements.

 Another trick to avoid desiccation is their ability to secrete a milky coating that reduces water loss from the skin.
 During periods of drought, frogs will cocoon themselves in a mixture of mucus and shed skin to help retain as much moisture as possible.

 White’s tree frogs use a long, sticky tongue to capture small prey.
-They can also capture larger prey in their jaws and use their forelimbs to aid in swallowing.
+Unlike e.g. chubby frogs (whose small jaw does not allow them to eat large prey) they can use their large, gaping jaws to capture larger prey and use their forelimbs to aid in swallowing.

 The lifespan of a White’s tree frog is longer than most other frogs.
 Typically, they live to around 16 years, but some have reportedly exceeded 20 years in captivity.

 According to the IUCN Red List of Endangered Species, the White’s tree frog is a species of “Least Concern.”
 The species is common throughout its wide range.
 It also tends to do well in urban and suburban areas due to its desiccation resistance.